zuzanapiarova/philosophers/README.md

 ## TEST CASES
 ### --- incorrect input - check parsing ---
 1. ./philo
-2. ./philo 100 200 300
+2. ./philo 100 200 300 - wrong number of arguments
-3. ./philo a b c 100
+3. ./philo a b c 100 - wrong arguments
-4. ./philo 0 500 100 200 - zero philosophers

 ### --- correct input - check functionality ---
 1. ./philo 4 500 200 100 - best case scenario with even number - should run infinitely
 2. ./philo 5 800 200 100 - second best case scenario with odd number - should run infinitely
 3. ./philo 5 800 200 100 10 - all should eat 10 times and then quit nicely
 4. ./philo 1000 500 100 100 - check with huge number of philosophers
-4. ./philo 4 410 200 200 - its close but all should run infinitely
+5. ./philo 4 410 200 200 - its close but all should run infinitely
-5. ./philo 5 400 300 200 - should end before first thread finishes sleeping
+6. ./philo 5 400 300 200 - should end before first thread finishes sleeping
+7. ./philo 0 500 100 200 - logical error - zero philosophers
-6. ./philo 5 800 200 200 0 - they do not eat
+8. ./philo 5 800 200 200 0 - they do not eat
-7. ./philo 5 0 200 100 - must die instantly or not start at all
+9. ./philo 5 0 200 100 - must die instantly or not start at all
-8. ./philo 1 800 200 100 - only one philo - should die instantly/after time_to_die because does not have enough forks
+10. ./philo 1 800 200 100 - only one philo - should die instantly/after time_to_die because does not have enough forks
-9. ./philo 5 800 200 0 - 0 time to sleep - cannot die, as they take resources right away
+11. ./philo 5 800 200 0 - 0 time to sleep - cannot die, as they take resources right away

 ### --- check in code ---